This days payable outstanding calculator can be used to calculate the average number of days a business is taking to pay its suppliers.

 Days Payable Outstanding Calculator Download

-The days payable outstanding calculator is available for download in Excel format by following the link below.
+The DPO calculator is available for download in Excel format by following the link below.

 The days payable outstanding figure calculated by this template can be used as one of the inputs for our Financial Projections Template, which provides the financial section for a business plan.